-- Enhances the connectivity to the town centre and high-quality green spaces. - Addressing employment buildings identified as derelict, unsafe or unsuitable. - 3.31 The first of the four Areas of Opportunity to come forward is the area around Moat Street and Villiers Street, thus this Scheme is Phase 1 of delivery of the Willenhall Framework Plan.
-As set out in the Willenhall Framework Plan, additional investigation has been undertaken in the Moat Street and Villiers Street Area of Opportunity, alongside early initial engagement with the owners and occupiers to understand existing ownership and business needs, and therefore this Scheme has been identified as the initial focus and Phase 1 for the Council. - 3.32 The Willenhall Framework Plan provides detail on the aspirations for Moat Street and Villiers Street as Phase 1 of the Willenhall Framework Plan.
-It sets out that there is capacity for up to 150 dwellings, with the potential for medium density housing to create an urban character which reflects the manufacturing character of the area and also positively addresses the adjacent green spaces. - 3.33 The Willenhall Framework Plan includes an important section on delivery, setting out the need for public sector intervention to kick start regeneration of the area.
+- 4.32 The Willenhall Framework Plan provides detail on the aspirations for Moat Street and Villiers Street as Phase 1 of the Willenhall Framework Plan.
+It sets out that there is capacity for up to 150 dwellings, with the potential for medium density housing to create an urban character which reflects the manufacturing character of the area and also positively addresses the adjacent green spaces. - 4.33 The Willenhall Framework Plan includes an important section on delivery, setting out the need for public sector intervention to kick start regeneration of the area.
 It refers explicitly to the Council's commitment to acquiring land by negotiation but that it will also consider using its statutory powers including compulsory purchase if required to ensure timely delivery.